Pathoschild/smapi-mod-dump/source/~theLion/AwesomeTools/README.md

 ## Features

-This mod is inspired by the tools progression system of old Harvest Moon: FoMT, where the ultimate tool upgrades would let you instantly destroy all debris on the current screen.
-With this mod, you will be able to charge your Axe and Pickaxe to unleash an area of effect shockwave.
+This mod is inspired by the tools progression system of old Harvest Moon: Friends of Mineral Town, where the Axe and Hammer tools were also chargeable, and their ultimate upgrades destroyed all debris on-screen.

 <figure align="center" width="9999" id="fig1">
   <img src="cover.gif" align="center" height="auto" width="80%" alt="Logo">